bodrick/awesome/README.md

 *   [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
 Built with 💜 by the Trigger.dev team.
 *   [gencay/vscode-chatgpt](https://github.com/gencay/vscode-chatgpt) - An unofficial Visual Studio Code - OpenAI ChatGPT integration
 *   [phntxx/dashboard](https://github.com/phntxx/dashboard) - :bar\_chart: a nice and simple dashboard / landing page. (deprecated)
-*   [tahabasri/snippets](https://github.com/tahabasri/snippets) - Supercharge your Snippets in VS Code — Manage your code snippets without quitting your editor.
+*   [tahabasri/snippets](https://github.com/tahabasri/snippets) - Supercharge your Snippets in VS Code — Manage your code snippets & AI prompts without quitting your editor.
 *   [Nutlope/aicommits](https://github.com/Nutlope/aicommits) - A CLI that writes your git commit messages for you with AI
 *   [nrwl/nx-workshop-node](https://github.com/nrwl/nx-workshop-node) - Companion labs for the workshop: "Node Monorepos with Nx"
 *   [devhubapp/devhub](https://github.com/devhubapp/devhub) - TweetDeck for GitHub - Filter Issues, Activities & Notifications - Web, Mobile & Desktop with 99% code sharing between them